-Orientation is a great opportunity for you to finalise any outstanding enrolment issues and get important information about your course from the programme leaders.
-Orientation is a also a good way to meet people and make new friends.
+- During Orientation: this is a good time to settle any enrolment issues, and to get important information about your course from the programme leaders.

-Your individual assessment may identify your need for specialist equipment or software, academic accommodations or specific support staff.
+Your individual assessment may identify your need for specialist equipment or software, or other types of specific or staff support.

-- Medical evidence of your impairment or condition; or
+- Medical evidence of your impairment or condition

 - An educational psychologist, or similar